UA-Libraries-Research-Data-Services/EDirectChemInfo/06_EDirect_Combining_Tools.md

-# Combining EDirect Results with Chemical Depiction and Plotting (gnuplot)
+# Combining EDirect Results with Chemical Depiction and Plotting

 **Notes**